syncfusion-content/flutter-docs/Flutter/chart/trackball-crosshair.md

 Crosshair has a vertical and horizontal line to view the value of the axis.

 Crosshair lines can be enabled by using [`enable`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CrosshairBehavior/enable.html) property in the [`crosshairBehavior`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CrosshairBehavior/CrosshairBehavior.html).
 Likewise tooltip label for an axis can be enabled by using [`enable`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CrosshairBehavior/enable.html) property of [`crosshairTooltip`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ChartAxis/crosshairTooltip.html) in the corresponding axis.
-The `hideDelay` property can be used to specify a disapper delay for the crosshair.
+The `hideDelay` property can be used to specify a disappear delay for the crosshair.

 {% highlight dart %}